AdelAbdelsamed/MPC_KTH/README.md

   - Exploring a Nonlinear Model Predictive Control (NMPC) approach for the trajectroy planning of the Astrobee Rendezvous.
   - Evaluating the performance of the NMPC in simulations.

-## License

-This project is under the [MIT License](LICENSE) - feel free to use, modify, and share it as needed.

-Best of luck with your Model Predictive Control journey with NASA's Astrobee in the EL2700 course at KTH (Autumn 2023)!